Tyler-Schwenk/RibbitRadar/README.md

 ## Overview

 Ribbit Radar is part of a broader project focused on automated frog call recognition.
 The application performs the following key tasks:

 - Preprocessing: Converts audio files into a format suitable for model inference.
 - Inference: Uses pre-trained models to identify frog species in the recordings.
 - Reporting: Generates results in various report formats, providing both detailed and summary-level information.

+A more detailed flowchart of the application logic is [here](https://github.com/Tyler-Schwenk/RibbitRadar/blob/main/Ribbit_Radar.png)

 ## Getting Started

 To use RibbitRadar, download the latest release from the [Releases](https://github.com/Tyler-Schwenk/ribbitradar/releases) page.
 The release includes a packaged application for macOS and Windows, making it straightforward to run without needing to install Python or any dependencies.
-If time is a constraint, my [Google Colab](https://github.com/tyler-schwenk/ast-rana-draytonii) version can provide increased speed if you pay for the use of Google's powerful GPUs or TPUs.

 ### Prerequisites

 - macOS or Windows operating system.
 - Audio recordings in WAV format to analyze.

-Before setting up the project, ensure that the following dependencies are installed:

-1. Python 3.x
-2. pip (Python package manager)
-3. Microsoft Visual C++ Redistributable (required for PyTorch and other packages)
-   - Download and install from [Microsoft's official site](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160)
-4. FFmpeg - (add details)
+### Running

 ## Running RibbitRadar